chandansharma05/assignment/dev_challange_chandan/site/site.md

   ## Model
   - ##### model.js
-  In Model set the data updated object and filter them accordingly with observer methos.
+  In Model set the data updated object.filter them accordingly with observer methos.

   ## Views
   - ##### table_view.js
-  In this view it display the sorted table.

-  - ##### sparkline_view.js
-  In this view it display sparklines for each row in table.
+   - In this view it display the sorted table with last row as sparkline and value for each row except sparkline will display till 8 decimal point.

+   - sparlines will display for each row if each row  sparline is empty it will not show any sparkline and if only one value in array it will show dot.

   ## Controllers
   - ##### table_controller.js
   In table controller will update table view whenever object change and notify method call respective method.

-  - ##### sparkline_controller.js
-    - In sparline controller will update sparline view whenever object change and notify method call respective method.
-    - The sparkline object of array will reset after 30 sec.

   ## public/js
   - ##### filter_model_object.js
   In this filterObject method accept three param updated object from Stomp, dataObject, sparkLineObject which will return filtered and sorted dataObject and sparkLineObject.

+  - ##### row_interval.js
+  It will return each intervals objects.

   - ##### sorted_object.js
   It will sort object based on cell value lastChangeBid.